dashkite/mercury-sky/README.md

-# mercury-sky
+# Mercury-Sky

-Sky combinators for use with Mercury
+Mercury (HTTP) combinators for use with Sky APIs.